akuligowski9/kul_projects/README.md

 This folder is a collection of experiments to learn development.

 ## Project Index
-* 1 - Guess The Number Project
+* 1 - Guess The Number
 * 2 - Introduction To Alcohol
 * 3 - Just Be Funny